-Please provide a narrative below describing the school's transition plan for incoming students to support, coordinate and integrate services from their previous program or school (i.e. Headstart and/or other Early Childhood Program to Elementary, Elementary to Intermediate, Intermediate to Middle School, Middle School to High School).
+5.1 Please provide a narrative below describing the school's transition plan for incoming students to support, coordinate and integrate services from their previous program or school (i.e. Headstart and/or other Early Childhood Program to Elementary, Elementary to Intermediate, Intermediate to Middle School, Middle School to High School).

-Our district has several transition plans for incoming students.
-These include activities for students, parents, and school personnel to support, coordinate and integrate our services.
+Central City Public Schools has several transition plans for incoming students.
+These include activities for students, parents, and school personnel to support, coordinate and integrate services.

-In the fall, Kindergarten students are invited to come to school for half day in order to familiarize themselves with the teachers, paraprofessionals, classrooms, rules and expectations.
+In the fall, Kindergarten students are invited to come to school for a half day in order to familiarize themselves with the teachers, paraeducators, classrooms, rules and expectations.
 This is called 'Project Kindergarten.'
-During this time the teachers meet and greet the students, as well as assess them in their pre-reading skills with Acadience screeners and Language for Learning.
+During this time the teachers meet and greet the students, as well as assess them in their pre-reading skills using Acadience.